Spain’s top 10 exports accounted for 55.9% of the overall value of its global shipments.

-From a continental perspective, 68.3% of Spanish exports by value are delivered to European countries while 11.3% are sold to Asian importers.
-Spain ships another 6.7% worth of goods to North American clients with 6.4% going to Africa.
+From a continental perspective, well over two-thirds (69.9%) of Spanish exports by value are delivered to other European countries while 11.2% are sold to Asian importers.
+Spain ships another 6.5% worth of goods to North American clients with 6.2% going to Africa.

 Spain’s Top 10 Exports

-Non-knit and uncrocheted clothing were the fastest-growing among the top 10 export categories, up 37.9% for the 5-year period starting in 2011.
+Non-knit and uncrocheted clothing were the fastest-growing among the top 10 export categories, up 103% for the 7-year period starting in 2009.

-In second place for improving export sales were fruits and nuts which gained 20.7% led by fresh fruits.
+In second place for improving export sales were mineral fuels including oil which gained 44.9%.
+Exported plastics posted a 40% uptick.

 The following types of Spanish product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.